 Theta join can use all kinds of comparison operators.

 STUDENT ⋈Student.Std = Subject.Class SUBJECT

-When Theta join uses only equality comparison operator it is said to be Equi-Join.
-The above example conrresponds to equi-join
+When Theta join uses only equality comparison operator, it is said to be equijoin.
+The above example corresponds to equijoin.

 Natural join does not use any comparison operator.
-It does not concatenate the way Cartesian product does.
-Instead, Natural Join can only be performed if the there is at least one common attribute exists between relation.
-Those attributes must have same name and domain.
+It does not concatenate the way a Cartesian product does.
+We can perform a Natural Join only if there is at least one common attribute that exists between two relations.
+In addition, the attributes must have the same name and domain.

-Natural join acts on those matching attributes where the values of attributes in both relation is same.
+Natural join acts on those matching attributes where the values of attributes in both the relations are same.

-All tuples of Left relation, R, are included in the resulting relation and if there exists tuples in R without any matching tuple in S then the S-attributes of resulting relation are made NULL.
+All the tuples from the Left relation, R, are included in the resulting relation.
+If there are tuples in R without any matching tuple in the Right relation S, then the S-attributes of the resulting relation are made NULL.

-All tuples of the Right relation, S, are included in the resulting relation and if there exists tuples in S without any matching tuple in R then the R-attributes of resulting relation are made NULL.
+All the tuples from the Right relation, S, are included in the resulting relation.
+If there are tuples in S without any matching tuple in R, then the R-attributes of resulting relation are made NULL.

-All tuples of both participating relations are included in the resulting relation and if there no matching tuples for both relations, their respective unmatched attributes are made NULL.
+All the tuples from both participating relations are included in the resulting relation.
+If there are no matching tuples for both relations, their respective unmatched attributes are made NULL.